 Morning traffic.
 Already running late.
 Story of my life.

-I once took a dream analysis class back when I was starting to learn more about metaphysics-ey stuff.
-One thing I remember is that in dreams cars are thought to symbolize our bodies or our person.
+I once took a dream analysis class and one thing I remember is that in dreams cars are thought to symbolize our bodies or our person.
 I suppose I can see how that could be; our bodies are also what transport us through this world.

 While I was scoping out the scene on my morning commute, wanting to turn right but not get hit by the car/person in front of me, I noticed it looked like they were preparing to turn left because their wheels were turned that direction and they were positioned to do so.
 But I also observed that their right blinker was on.
 Well, which one is it, buster?
 The other driver was sending two conflicting messages: with their blinker they were telling me that they were going right, opposite of me; with their body language I thought they might try to turn directly in my path by going left.
 Both things can’t be true.
 But so as to avoid any damage, harm, and further delay, I assumed for a moment that either one could be true.